enmanuelsg/quiz-app/README.md

+# Run the service
+python manage.py runserver

-# Interactive English Assessment Website
+# Interactive Quiz Website

 ## Overview
 A Django-based web application that evaluates a user's English proficiency via multiple-choice quizzes.
 Users can register, log in, select a quiz, and receive immediate feedback after each question.